ShanaySharif/Currency-Exchange/README.md

 - Javascript

 ### Description
-This is a project that allows users to select from a variety of pizza toppings and sizes.
-After selecting the size and toppings, it returns a price.
+In this project, I created a currency exchange application that allows users to enter in a amount in USD an returns the currency selected (South korean won, Japanese Yen, Euro, Kenyan Shiling and Dirham).
+The application determine the most recent exchange rate by making an API call.

-Setup/Installation Requirements
+### Setup/Installation Requirements
-open https://github.com/ShanaySharif/Object-Oriented-project in your browser!
+open https://github.com/ShanaySharif/Currency-Exchange in your browser!
 Go to repository
 Download zipfolder
 open up Visual Studio Code